i-am-grub/VRxC_ELRS/README.md

 ### Start Race from Transmitter : CHECKBOX

 Allows the race director to start the race from their transmitter.
-Please navigate to [here](https://github.com/i-am-grub/VRxC_ELRS#control-the-race-from-the-race-directors-transmitter) for binding the backpack.
+Please navigate [here](https://github.com/i-am-grub/VRxC_ELRS#control-the-race-from-the-race-directors-transmitter) for binding the backpack.

 ### Stop Race from Transmitter : CHECKBOX

 Allows the race director to stop the race from their transmitter.
-Please navigate to [here](https://github.com/i-am-grub/VRxC_ELRS#control-the-race-from-the-race-directors-transmitter) for binding the backpack.
+Please navigate [here](https://github.com/i-am-grub/VRxC_ELRS#control-the-race-from-the-race-directors-transmitter) for binding the backpack.

 ### Backpack Rescan : BUTTON